Last updated February 1, 2020

 No matter what animal you see, whether it’s a full-grown bear or a small bird, always give them plenty of space and don’t try to feed them.

 There are many steep sections and loose gravel on the Pincushion hike, so it’s important to come prepared.
 I’ve seen people wearing dresses and flip flops with little to no water, and all I can think is what a difficult time they must have had.
 Not to mention how unsafe that its.

 - Hiking boots: Pincushion would be terrible in flip flops.
 Make sure you wear boots that can handle the trail, such as the KEEN Oshawa Waterproof boot.
-You could also wear runners like Nike or Under Armour.
+You could also wear runners.